audunmb/Nordskogen/Quests.md

 Once the players choose a quest and provide its details, the GM cuts to the action—describing the scene as the group encounters their first obstacle.
 But how is this established?
 The way the GM describes the start of the journey can have a huge impact on how simple or troublesome it turns out to be.
 Rather than expecting the GM to simply “get it right” each time, we use a dice roll instead.
 This is the *journey* roll.
 The roll deceides how far they come before they meet their first challenge.

+On 1-3: something happens in the first part of rhe journey, and they have to face a challenge in a Desperate starting position.
+Only one segment is filled.
+On 4-5: they get the effect, but run into trouble.
+On 6: they travel without issue and can choose what challenge they want to face in a Controlled starting position.
+On critical: as 6, but something good happens along the way,

 ### version 1
 The journey roll is a fortune roll, which deceides how far they come before they meet their first challenge.
 How that challenge looks depends on how risky the journey is, and how far they come depends on the effect.

 Position:
-Journeys may Controlled, Risky or Desperate.
+Journeys may be Controlled, Risky or Desperate.
 This depends largely on the territority one journeys trough.
 Are there allies or enemies there?
 Does the characters know the area?
 Do their people know this area or is it unknown lands?
 Is the nature wild and difficult to travel trough?
 Are there monsters there?

 The time is also of essence, as they might be in a rush to reach the goal before something bad happens, which may make it more risky.
 The players may trade effect